Living with a non-minimalist is not always a walk in the park, and when you make a life change, this person may not be on board.

 Do not be defensive if you are critiqued.
 As a minimalist, I’ve had to make some pretty hard decisions regarding my possessions, and my husband questioned some of them.

-Instead of getting all bent out of proportion to his questioning, I explained as to why I only needed X amount of this or that in an informative way.
+Instead of getting all bent out of shape with his questioning, I explained as to why I only needed X amount of this or that in an informative way.
 He appreciated my reply and let me continue.

-Discuss your progress.
-As you declutter your possessions, it maybe necessary to explain where you are in the process.
+As you declutter your possessions, it may be necessary to explain where you are in the process.

 My husband allows me to organize our house, so it is necessary for me to explain what I am about to do when it comes to common space.
 Once he agrees, I continue with my progress, and everyone is happy.